Roblox/roact/docs/advanced/shallow-rendering.md

 Sometimes during testing, components need to be wrapped into other components that provides some of their props.
 When comes the time to make a snapshot of that components, it's preferable to snapshot it without the wrapping component.
 The main reason for this is to avoid snapshot test failure when there is a change in the wrapping component that does not affect the wrapped component.

 In the case where the component is wrapped in a host component (a component that render a Roblox instance), use ShallowWrapper's [`find`](/api-reference/#find) or [`findUnique`](/api-reference/#findunique) methods to get to your child component.
-Otherwise, increase the depth option to get deep enough so that the parent component is consumed.
+Otherwise, increase the depth parameter to get deep enough so that the parent component is consumed.

 !!!
 Note
 	When making snapshot tests, depth is generally used more often than `find` or `findUnique`.
 Components may have multiple layer of elements nested: that will require adjusting the depth to render at least until the last element.
 The ShallowWrapper's methods that access its children are more used when working on generic components.
 These generic components may be a bit harder or tricky to test because they depend on other concrete components that get wrappred into them.